amjedidiah/myreads/README.md

 ## License

-myreads is Copyright © 2020 Jedidiah Amaraegbu.
+This copy of myreads is Copyright © 2020 Jedidiah Amaraegbu.
 It is free, and may be redistributed under the terms specified in the [LICENSE file](LICENSE)

 ## About Me